gevhaz/Lightningfocus/README.md

 - [ ] Show notifications when switching between work and breaks.
 - [ ] Allow interactive selection of tasks.
 The user should be able to enter tasks one-by-one which will then be looped through.
-- [ ] It should be possible to use the app as a pomodoro timer without naming any tasks.
+- [ ] It should be possible to use the app as a Pomodoro timer without naming any tasks.
 - [ ] Allow setting default intervals in a configuration file.